isomerpages/bca-peb/_pe-registration-examinations/Apply for FEE.md

 For more information on FEE 2022, please refer to [Information on Fundamentals of Engineering Examination](/files/Downloads/Info%20on%20Exams/FEE_2022.pdf). -->

 Application to sit for the Fundamentals of Engineering Examination (FEE) 2023 has closed on 30 Jun 2023.
-The examination dates are tentatively scheduled in Jan 2024.
+The examination dates are as follow:

+Electrical Engineering - 4 January 2024
+Mechanical Engineering - 4 January 2024
+Civil Engineering - 5 January 2024
+Chemical Engineering - 5 January 2024

 For information on FEE 2023, please refer to [Information for Applicants – Fundamentals of Engineering Examination 2023](/files/Downloads/Info%20on%20Exams/fee%202023_2905.pdf)